fortran-lang/fortran-lang.org/source/learn/quickstart/organising_code.md

 end function vector_norm
 ```
-{% include tip.html content="In production code, the intrinsic function `norm2` should be used." %}
+>In production code, the intrinsic function `norm2` should be used.

 To execute this function: